Marcus Silcock

 Down the Shankill

 Before moving to Spain, I visited my birth country.
 Portadown, N. Ireland and then Belfast, to see my biological father.
 He was a gardener.
 His wife died.
-I got an old worker´s hat from her father.
-World War I. We walked the Shankill.
-Here is the journey.
-From my novel Never Mind the Beasts.
-Available… Read more
+I got an… Read more.

 -